Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 It holds itself as a designer and manufacturer of faucets, showers, and related products.
 However, we have found no evidence of manufacturing in any facility owned by Aquabrass.
 Nor can we identify any products designed by Aquabrass other than a shower head, two faucet spouts, a faucet handle, and a "combination bathtub and shower base facility."

-The company holds a current Canadian petent on the bathtub and shower base, and expired U.S. patents on the other designs.
+The company holds a current Canadian patent on the bathtub and shower base and expired U.S. patents on the other designs.

 From the information we have, it appears that Aquabrass Design is solely an importer of foreign-made products rather than a designer and manufacturer of domestic products.